potcham/potcham/README.md

 ### Hi there 👋
+Huge interest in deep learning and robotics 🤖.
+I mainly work in 😎**computer vision**😎 topics but I am getting into audio & NLP.

+🔭 I’m currently collaborating on specific projects:
+  * extracting tag from P&ID files (construction industry)
+  * body pose estimation

+⚡ Fun fact: Even though, I created my github account a couple year ago, I used to not publish anything.
+So, It's like a fresh start🤔
 <!--
 **potcham/potcham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.